adrianamichea/Portofolio-projects/README.md

 # Portofolio-projects

 This repository contains a collection of my university projects, completed as part of my computer science degree.
-Each project is stored in a separate folder and includes the source code, any necessary documentation, and a README file.
+Each project is stored in a separate folder and includes the source code and any necessary documentation.

 ## Projects